High Weald AONB Walks

 |12 miles (19 km)

 |This long circular walk explores the parks, woods, commons, rivers and countryside surrounding the market town of Tonbridge in Kent.
 It makes use of three long distance waymarked trails to visit some of the highlights of the area.

 The walk starts on the River Medway, next to Tonbridge Castle.
 The castle is one of England's finest examples of a Motte and Bailey Castle and includes a 13th Century Gatehouse.
 You can tour the castle and learn all about the fascinating history for a fee.
 The castle grounds are free to enter though.

 From the castle you pick up the Eden Valley Walk and head west along the river to Barden Park where you will pass the pretty Barden Lake.
-The path continues past the lake into Haysden Country Park where there's another large lake and lots of wildfowl to look out for on the water.
+There's a nice circular trail around the water here and an information board showing all the water loving wildlife you can see here.
+The path then continues past the lake into Haysden Country Park where there's another large lake and lots of wildfowl to look out for on the water.
 Here you have the option of continuing west and visiting the lovely Penshurst Place where there's lovely gardens, parkland and woodland to explore.

 After visiting Haysden Lake the route then heads south along the Wealdway through Lower Haysden to Bidborough and Southborough Common.
 Here you'll pass through the common with its woodland trails and pretty streams.

 The route then picks up a section of the Tunbridge Wells Circular Walk to take you east and then north through woodland and farmland.
 The path passes the Grade I listed Jacobean mansion of Somerhill House with its attractive grounds and lake.
 Other public footpaths then take you around the eastern side of the town before returning you to Tonbridge.